Visualization#

 class visualization.legend_handlers.MeanRadiusOuterEdgeHandler[source]#

-Legend handler class to plot a the mean radius outer edge of the dish.
+Legend handler class to plot the mean radius outer edge of the dish.

 class visualization.legend_handlers.MeanRadiusOuterEdgeObject[source]#